 - 1 Can you substitute gluten free flour for all purpose flour in recipes?

-- 2 How does gluten free flour affect baking?
+- 2 Can you substitute gluten free flour for plain flour?

-- 4 Does gluten free flour taste different than regular flour?
+- 4 What is the difference between gluten free flour and regular flour?

 - 5 What to add to gluten free flour to make it rise?